nullstalgia/esp32_eeprom_flasher/README.md

 3. Select the newly uploaded file and the I2C address of the EEPROM you want to upload to
 4. Press **Flash** and wait for it to finish.
 5. If you want, you can make sure the content is correct with **Verify**

+## Notes:
+Most of this was written in a rush to get something working, but then I decided to expand it to make it something I can release/have others look at and work on :)